maesenka/hibernate-spatial-demo/README.md

     </dependency>
 ```

-To finalize the setup of our project, we create the application.properties file.
+To finalize the setup of our project, we create the `application.properties` file.
 We'll let Hibernate
-automatically create the required table objects for us (`spring.jpa.hibernatgge.ddl-auto=create`)
+automatically create the required table objects for us (`spring.jpa.hibernatgge.ddl-auto=create`).

 ```
 # It's not a web app .